tat2133/walmart-scrape/README.md

 # Running this program
 This program is written in Python 3.4 and should be run using the appropriate interpreter.

-There are 2 ways that this program can be used - using the automator module, which runs the main() in the walmartScrape module hourly.
-The walmartScrape module can also be run manually, if the call to main() at the bottom of the module is uncommented.
+There are 2 ways that this program can be used - with the automator module, which runs the main() in the walmartScrape module hourly or the module can also be run manually, if the call to main() at the bottom of the module is uncommented.